elDante/eoat/README.md

 ### Additional request parameters

-You can also change / add request headers.
+You can also change or add request headers.
 It may happen that you will be denied to provide data if you do not specify them.

 ```ruby